viet34tqc/notebook/git.md

 >>>>>>>
 ```

-There is a different between rebase and merge when there is conflict
+There is a difference between rebase and merge when conflict appears

 - Merge conflict